Welcome to my website!

 Zclipse Dev is derived from two things- my moniker that I ship my games by and dev-elopment, specifically video game development.
 The name “Zclipse” was very creatively born by combining the word “eclipse” with the letter “Z,” as I like zombie video games.

 Oh, and I’m the guy pictured above- Brian Michael.
-I’m a student at the University of Wisconsin-Whitewater, majoring in Media Arts and Game Development and minoring in Computer Science.
+I have recently graduated from the University of Wisconsin-Whitewater.
+I majored in Media Arts and Game Development and minored in Computer Science.
 My favorite game series of all time is Call of Duty Zombies.
 Specifically zombies.
 I love indie music, and I’ve been trying to learn how to make music as well.
-Whenever I’m not talking to someone, you can bet I have my Airpods in.
+Whenever I’m not talking to someone, you can bet I have my earbuds in.

 This website exists for several reasons, one of which is a place to house my portfolio.
 Imagine that you are an employer (unless, you are an employer- then hello!) and you ask to see my portfolio.
 I’d then gladly direct you to zclipsedev.com, where you can find it.
 Boom, starting off strong with a custom domain.
 And- what’s this?
 This guy has more than a portfolio on this website?
 Wait- it can’t be… a contact form!?!?

 Additionally, I’ve always wanted to start a devlog on YouTube.
-Alas, my very busy schedule of game development and Fortnite does not permit such activities.
+Alas, my very busy schedule of game development and Plants vs Zombies does not permit such activities.
 The next best thing, of course, is to have a blog.
 And here we are.
 “Devblog.”

 Thanks for stopping by.
 If you’re bored, feel free to check out some of my recent posts.